xiaoxianyu-office/mm/skills/mechanics/breakBlockAndGiveItem.md

 Mechanic: breakBlockAndGiveItem
 ===================================

-Breaks the block at a target location and gives item.
+Breaks the block at a target location and gives item(s).
 This mechanic will also drop the block (with exception of Bedrock).
 REQUIRES `forcesync=true`.

 Attributes
 --------------